Northumbrian Water lorry with NWGROW logo in field

 Bioresources have transformed sewage sludge from being a waste product that needed a lot of energy to clean up, into a fuel being used to produce green energy instead.

-illustration of biosolids application process
+biosolids application process

 Useful contacts